beranradek/overview-repo/overview-repo-sql/README.md

 ### One-to-one joins

-As an example, let's implement query that will fetch customers already joined with their vouchers (a customer can have at least one voucher assigned).
+As an example, let's implement query that will fetch customers already joined with their vouchers (a customer can have one or none voucher assigned).
 Customer class has a private Voucher field and corresponding getter/setter.

 Joins are implemented as compositions of two mappers of related entities.
 Only simple reusable join specification